Frequently Asked Questions - FAQ

 Climb rates

-The climb rates in the thermally active area determine whether and how quickly altitude can be gained and have a significant impact on the potential flight distance.
+The climb rates determine whether and how quickly altitude can be gained and have a major influence on the potential flight distance.

-If the average climb rates are less than 0.8 m/s for a 30-minute interval, no kilometers are added to the total potential flight distance for this time interval.
+If the average climb rates over the entire working height are less than 0.8 m/s for a 30-minute interval, no kilometers are added to the total potential flight distance for this interval.

 Wind

-Depending on the planned flight task (see below), the wind can extend, shorten, or completely prevent a cross-country flight.
+The influence of wind on a flight is, as is well known, not easy to describe.
+Depending on the planned flight task (see next question), the wind can lengthen, shorten, or even completely prevent a cross-country flight.

 Aircraft

-The polar curves of an aircraft determine the effective glide ratio and thus how many meters can be covered per meter of altitude.
+The polar curve of an aircraft determines the effective glide ratio and thus how many meters can be covered per meter of altitude.
+High-performance aircraft can therefore fly in stronger winds and need thermals less frequently to continue.

-At XC Therm, you can choose between the polar curves of paragliders, hang gliders, and rigid wings.
+At XC Therm, you can choose between the polar curves of paragliders, hang gliders, rigid wings, and various classes of gliders.
+In TopTask, you can fine-tune even further by setting the exact polar curve and wing loading of your aircraft.

 Pilot level

-The pilot level is a factor in percentages that is applied to the calculated potential flight distance.
-This allows a pilot to adjust the calculation of the potential flight distance to their abilities.
+The pilot level is a percentage factor that is applied to the calculated potential flight distance.
+This allows a pilot to adapt the calculation of the potential flight distance to their abilities.

 Flight task